Blogs posts with information on international careers. For more information please visit the international careers section of our website.

 The first sign that my summer might include working in a foreign country came at the end of Lent Term.
 I received an email from a Head Teacher of a language school I had previously worked at asking me […]

-Finding a job outside of your home country can be hard, and a lot of work and research.
-There are a huge number of rules and regulations that can be difficult to adhere to when you’re looking at working abroad.
-In addition to that, the way jobs are recruited can also be different to what you’re used to, and […]
+Finding a job outside of your home country can be hard, and can take a lot of work and research.
+Countries often have differing and rules and regulations that can be difficult to adhere to when you’re looking at working abroad.
+In addition to that, recruitment methods might be different to what you’re used to.
+Don’t worry, though: at LSE […]

 Guest blog by A.Rong (LSE PhD) who has worked with Chinese think tank Rock Environment and Energy Institute (REEI).